Kinneally History, Family Crest & Coats of Arms

 The surname Kinneally was first found in Limerick (Irish: Luimneach) located in Southwestern Ireland, in the province of Munster, where they held a family seat as chiefs in the barony of Connello, from olden times up to the 12th century when they were dispersed by the Anglo Norman invasion by Strongbow, the Earl of Pembroke in 1172.

-Important Dates for the Kinneally family
+Early History of the Kinneally family

 This web page shows only a small excerpt of our Kinneally research.
 Another 111 words (8 lines of text) covering the year 1800 is included under the topic Early Kinneally History in all our PDF Extended History products and printed products wherever possible.